univention/univention-corporate-server/doc/manual/central-management-umc/udm-command.rst

 Here, ``username (*)`` signifies that this attribute must always be set when creating user objects.
-If the *person* option is set for the user account (this is the standard case), one or more e-mail addresses can be added to the contact information.
+If the *person* option is set for the user account (this is the standard case), one or more email addresses can be added to the contact information.

 A range of standard parameters are defined for every module: